Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 In this section

 The scheme will support local community and environmental projects in areas affected by the disposal of waste to landfill.

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 An annual report which includes data on the Protection of Vulnerable Adults in Wales.

-- 34 per cent of victims who alleged abuse lived in their own home.
+- 39 per cent of victims who alleged abuse were abused in their own home.